aspnet/MicrosoftConfigurationBuilders/README.md

   * `labelFilter` - Only retrieve configuration values that match a certain label.
   * `acceptDateTime` - Instead of versioning ala Azure Key Vault, AppConfiguration uses timestamps.
 Use this attribute to go back in time to retrieve configuration values from a past state.
+  * `useAzureKeyVault` - Enable this feature to allow AzureAppConfigurationBuilder to connect to and retrieve secrets from Azure Key Vault for config values that are stored in Key Vault.
+The same managed service identity that is used for connecting to the AppConfiguration service will be used to connect to Key Vault.
+Default is `false`.

 ### AzureKeyVaultConfigBuilder
 ```xml